Page Content

 Professional vision: I aspire to become an academic neonatologist that contributes to the field by conducting research that improves the quality of care for all babies and that adds value to my practice by providing strong leadership and expert clinical care.

+What attracted you to Mayo Clinic?
 I completed pediatric residency training at Mayo Clinic so I was familiar with the incredible resources available to trainees before starting fellowship.
 What made me want to continue my training here was seeing how the NPM program leadership empowers fellows to take advantage of those resources in a way that is aligned with individual career goals and produces complete physicians at the end of training.

+Now that you are a fellow here, what would you recommend to others about this program?
 I would recommend considering this program for top-tier educational and academic opportunities.
 The program leadership and division itself are incredibly supportive and invested in the development of fellows, and the collaborative learning and working environment that exists among the fellows is outstanding.

 Wentiirim Annankra, M.D.